amitxv/PC-Tuning/docs/configure-nvidia.md

 - Download and extract [NVIDIA Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector)

-- Disable ``Enable Ansel`` as [it is injected in all games by the display drivers, regardless if the game supports Ansel or not](https://www.pcgamingwiki.com/wiki/Nvidia#Ansel) which may cause conflicts with third-party tools or injectors
+- Disable ``Enable Ansel`` as it is injected in all games by the display drivers, regardless if the game supports Ansel or not which may cause conflicts with third-party tools or injectors ([1](https://www.pcgamingwiki.com/wiki/Nvidia#Ansel))

-- If applicable, you can experiment with forcing Resizable BAR on unsupported games for a [potential performance improvement](https://www.youtube.com/watch?v=ZTOtqWTFSK8) by toggling the options below
+- If applicable, you can experiment with forcing Resizable BAR on unsupported games for a potential performance improvement by toggling the options below ([1](https://www.youtube.com/watch?v=ZTOtqWTFSK8))

     - rBAR - Feature